Fine dining and chef-driven restaurants

 “We added Poper's OpenTable widget to our reservation page in minutes.
 Pasting the OpenTable URL was the whole setup, and the reviews render in our restaurant brand instead of OpenTable red.”

-“We turned on the SEO schema setting and our restaurant page picked up star markup in Google.
+“We turned on the optional review schema setting and our restaurant page picked up schema validation in Google.
 Setup was just the OpenTable URL and a layout choice.”

 “We embed the OpenTable widget across our restaurant pages.
 One snippet per page, branded to match, and the reviews update whenever we re-sync.
 No engineering effort.”